-On October 11, 2023, the Company entered into employment agreements, effective as of October 11, 2023, with (i) Lara E. Ramsey, Executive Vice President and Chief Operating Officer of the Company, (ii) Lora M. Jones, Senior Vice President, Chief Financial Officer and Treasurer of the Company's wholly-owned subsidiary bank.
+On October 11, 2023, the Company entered into employment agreements, effective as of October 11, 2023, with (i) Lara E. Ramsey, then Executive Vice President and Chief Operating Officer of the Company, (ii) Lora M. Jones, then Senior Vice President, Chief Financial Officer and Treasurer of the Company's wholly-owned subsidiary bank.
+Effective January 1, 2025, Ms. Ramsey was appointed President of the Company and the Bank, and Ms. Jones was promoted to Executive Vice President.